tanggengyan/tanggengyan.github.io/blog.md

 # Blogs

-I have also founded a bimonthly abstract journal, *The Digest Journal of Scholarly Publishing*, which publishes outstanding papers on scholarly publishing, research integrity, academic integrity adn library science.
+I have also founded a bimonthly abstract journal, *The Digest Journal of Scholarly Publishing*, which publishes outstanding papers on scholarly publishing, research integrity, academic integrity and library science.
 <br>

 ## Publishing 2023